- Browse latest villa holiday deals for the Algarve, Portugal

 The hottest time of year in Albufeira, Algarve is normally August.
 Expect maximum daytime temperatures to reach 28°C with moderate heat and humidity.

-In terms of rainfall, December usually gets the most rainfall in Albufeira, Algarve with 99mm on average.
-In December there are normally 12 days with some rain.
+In terms of rainfall, December is usually the wettest month in Albufeira, Algarve with 99mm on average.
+There are normally 12 days in December with some rain.